andrey-ushakov/esc_pos_printer/README.md

 WiFi printing can be used in [Flutter](https://flutter.dev/) or pure [Dart](https://dart.dev/) projects.
 For Flutter projects, both Android and iOS are supported.

-Bluetooth printing can be used only for iOS.
-Android support will be added soon *(I hope)*.
+Bluetooth printing can also be used on both Android and iOS platforms.

 To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of the ESC/POS printers by default listen on port 9100.